Van Buren Housing Authority

-Van Buren Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of October 22nd, 2020, Van Buren Housing Authority has 1 waiting lists that are open now or opening soon.
+Van Buren Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of May 5th, 2021, Van Buren Housing Authority has 1 waiting lists that are open now or opening soon.

 Van Buren Housing Authority serves Van Buren.